 - Requirements for chemical management permit or agreement, such as an approved chemical list, chemical classification system, safe chemical handling procedures or chemical disposal (ZDHC Chemicals Management Manual) - Compliance with REACH (ZDHC Chemicals Management Manual) - Include compliance or all laws / regulations / permits needed for specific chemicals.
 For example: Potassium Permanganate is controlled for purchasing and registration with police office is required in some locations.
-This is not a permit, but registration required by law therefore it must be included here.
+This is not a permit, but registration required by law - therefore it must be included here.

-- Documentation Required: - Copies of ALL up-to-date environmental permits/registrations which are applicable to the facility as at the date/year when the verification takes place, as well as any applicable permits/registrations for the reporting year.
+o Copies of ALL up-to-date environmental permits/registrations which are applicable to the facility as at the date/year when the verification takes place, as well as any applicable permits/registrations for the reporting year.

-- Who in the facility is responsible for ensuring permits are kept up to date? - What is the procedure for updating the permits? - Should the person responsible for updating the permits be out of the office what is the back up plan to ensure permits are up to date? - Inspection Things to Physically Look For: - Name on permits matches the business name found on the facility premises. - Address on permits matches the location of the facility
+- o Who in the facility is responsible for ensuring permits are kept up to date? - o What is the procedure for updating the permits? - o Should the person responsible for updating the permits be out of the office what is the backup plan to ensure permits are up to date?

+- o Name on permits matches the business name found on the facility premises. - o Address on permits matches the location of the facility.